kinoute/Hack-Z370-HD3P-i5-8400/README.md

 The installation was pretty straight forward.
 If you go like me with only the integrated Intel GPU (UHD 630), a Coffee Lake CPU, and this motherboard, just follow the [vanilla guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) and read the "Coffee Lake" page carefully.

 You can basically download the config file provided at the end of the vanilla guide, it works almost OOTB.
+Or you can download mine, see below.

 ## BIOS